Karl G. Maeser

-Before teaching at the Academy, Maeser taught at several different schools in Germany and in Utah.
+Before teaching at BYA, Maeser taught at several schools in Germany and in Utah.
 He tutored Brigham Young's children.
-Maeser incorporated the Monitorial System into his teaching philosophies and believed that students should each have responsibilities.
-Maeser was influenced by Pestalozzian educational theory, but also advocated that schools should include religion.
+Maeser incorporated the Monitorial system into his teaching philosophies and was influenced by Pestalozzian educational theory, but he advocated religious aspects in schooling.

-Maeser served as a missionary for the LDS Church in four nations and held many leadership positions in the church, including serving as the head of the Church Educational System and in the central leadership of the Sunday School.
-His educational philosophies shaped Brigham Young Academy and other church academies throughout Utah.
-He represented the church at the Mid-Winter Fair in San Francisco, distributing information about Utah and the church's schools.
+Maeser served as an LDS Church missionary in four nations; he served as the head of the Church Educational System and in the central leadership of the Sunday School.
+His educational philosophies shaped BYA and other church academies throughout Utah.

 Early life

-Karl G. Maeser was born on January 16, 1828, in the town of Vorbrücke (which later became part of neighboring Meissen) in the Kingdom of Saxony to Johann Gottfried and Federicka Zocher Maeser.
+Maeser was born on January 16, 1828, in the town of Vorbrücke (which later became part of neighboring Meissen) in the Kingdom of Saxony to Johann Gottfried and Federicka Zocher Maeser.
 Maeser was the oldest of four sons.
-His family was well known in Meissen.
-His father was a china painter in a porcelain shop.
+His father was a porcelain painter.
 Maeser went to public school in Meissen.
 He temporarily lost his sight for eight months when he was 11 years old due to an unknown cause.

-In 1842, Maeser enrolled in the Kreuzschule in Dresden; he attended for two years, and graduating from the Kreuzschule could have propelled him into the German upper class.
-However, Maeser chose to study at Friedrichstadt Schullehrerseminar in Dresden, a school to train prospective teachers.
-He graduated on May 20, 1848.
+In 1842, Maeser enrolled in the Kreuzschule in Dresden, attending for two years.
+He then studied at Friedrichstadt Schullehrerseminar in Dresden, a school for prospective teachers, graduating in 1848.
 Maeser became a schoolteacher and tutored Protestant children in Bohemia for three years.
-He returned to Dresden and was a teacher at the First District School in Dresden.
-He later taught at the Budich Institute, where he was made Oberlehrer (Senior Teacher).
+He returned to Dresden taught at the First District School in Dresden.
+He later taught at the Budich Institute, where he was made Oberlehrer (senior teacher).

-In December 1848, Maeser was required to enlist in the military for a two-year assignment; however, he was declared "unfit."
+In December 1848, Maeser was required to enlist in the military for a two-year assignment, but was declared "unfit."
 Maeser had no major physical or mental disabilities that would have impacted his conscription.
 On June 11, 1854, Maeser married Anna Mieth, the daughter of the director of the First District school in Dresden.
 The couple had their first child, Reinhard, in 1855.
 They had eight children together.